-Arrangements in place when the church building is open for Sunday Services
+Arrangements in place from April 2021 when the church building is open for the Sunday service

 There are clear rules and guidance from the Government and Church of England to ensure we maintain safe practices as we gradually re-open our doors for Sunday worship.
 We are following these guidelines closely and have completed appropriate risk assessments.
 A summary of the main steps taken and precautions which must be taken by anyone entering the church building is below.